craftcms/docs/docs/commerce/4.x/store-management.md

 ### Manage subscriptions

 Whether the user can see subscriptions, refresh subscription payments, and cancel subscriptions.
+This permission is required for subscription customers in order to change, cancel, or reactivate their subscription.

 ### Manage shipping <badge text="Pro" type="edition" vertical="middle" title="Commerce Pro only" />